bradleypallen/wsb-catalog/README.md

 ### System

-* Rig up continuous integration so that changes to the repo will trigger a build.
-I have an idea of how to do that using AWS Lambda and Github Webhooks...
 * Add individual pages for each catalog item incorporating the larger images and linked data embedded in JSON-LD format.
 * Generate QR codes with links to the page URLs, print them as stickers and place them on the items-in-hand.